Moonstone Jewellery Guide: Discover Meaning, Styles, and How to Choose the Perfect Piece

 Recent Developments and Jewellery Trends in 2025

-• Increased focus on ethical gemstone sourcing and transparency
+• Increased focus on ethical sourcing and transparency

-Another recent development is the growing use of computer-aided jewelry design (CAD) technology.
-CAD allows designers to create detailed gemstone settings and experiment with different moonstone shapes, such as oval cabochons, round domes, and pear cuts.
+Modern jewellery design increasingly uses computer-aided design (CAD) tools.
+These tools allow designers to experiment with shapes such as oval cabochons, round domes, and pear cuts.

-Jewelry designers are also experimenting with combinations of moonstone and other gemstones, creating layered textures and contrasting visual effects.
+Designers are also combining moonstone with other gemstones to create layered textures and contrasting visual effects.

 Regulations and Policies Affecting Moonstone Jewellery